10 reasons to vacation at Gulf State Park in Alabama

 I think I might need new glasses, because this sign, just beyond the blockade, explains it all!

-If you stay at the Gulf State Park Campground, bring the bikes or get beach bike rentals and take advantage of this quiet biking trail!
+If you stay at the campground, bring the bikes, use the bike sharing plan or get beach bike rentals and take advantage of this quiet biking trail!

 Tucked in the campground by the pool is the Gulf State Park Nature Center.